Vivek RaghuramUNIVERSAL FUND MEMBER

 Vivek's Story

 Vivek joined Watsi on September 19th, 2016.
-Six years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vivek's most recent donation traveled 8,700 miles to support Laurecia, a 19-year-old tailor from Tanzania, to fund leg surgery.
+Seven years ago, Vivek joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vivek's most recent donation traveled 8,500 miles to support Martha, a 39-year-old devoted mother from Kenya, to fund fracture repair surgery.

 Impact